-Hardware set at beginning of master transmission.
-Hardware clear at end of slave Acknowledge.
+Hardware is set at the beginning of master transmission.
+Hardware is clear at the end of slave Acknowledge.

 bit 10 BCL: Master Bus Collision Detect bit

 1 = A bus collision has been detected during a master operation bit 9 GCSTAT: General Call Status bit